Installation and setup

 Write to a file

-also implements itself similar to an open file object.
-So you can write the PDF it holds to another
+also behaves like an open file object, allowing you to write the PDF to another file or buffer.

 from PyPDFForm import PdfWrapper